ryelkur/CITA200HlocalRY/Lecture-1---Activity-1.md

 > Hi,

-> I have a C++ code that generates a 2-d array with Gaussian distribution in my home directory /home/cta200.
-There's a Python script that generates the plot from an output file.
+> I have a C++ code that generates a 2-d array with Gaussian distribution in my home directory /home/cta200 (recall that my user name is cta200).
+There's a Python script
+that generates the plot from an output file.
 Please copy the project into your `/mnt/scratch-lustre` space and run it with different parameters.
 I compiled with gcc/5.4.0, but other versions should work